Cataloging and Metadata Services

 Cataloging and Metadata Services is responsible for organizing, describing, and cataloging the Dartmouth College Library collection.
 We are responsible for the development and maintenance of the Dartmouth College Library Catalog, and for the development and implementation of policies and standards that govern the creation and maintenance of the metadata that describe the collection.

-Cataloging and Metadata Services reports to the Associate Librarian for Information Services.
+Cataloging and Metadata Services reports to the Associate Librarian for Access and Collection Strategies.

 These following services are for library staff use only.
 Library users needing assistance should click on the "Ask Us" button above.